DLEC 261 / EU Regulation

 We build your Delta Air Lines-specific case

 We submit a formal EC261 claim letter to Delta's claims department in Atlanta, citing the specific ECJ ruling that applies to your disruption.
 For EU-departing flights, we emphasise Delta's EC261 obligations.
-If Delta rejects or fails to respond within 8 weeks, we escalate to the relevant EU aviation authority — Delta's compliance rate at ADR stage exceeds 65%.
+If Delta rejects or fails to respond within 8 weeks, we escalate to the relevant EU aviation authority — Delta's ADR process is available for escalation.

 3